 Exjade is also indicated for the treatment of chronic iron overload requiring chelation therapy when deferoxamine therapy is contraindicated or inadequate in patients with non-transfusion-dependent thalassaemia syndromes aged 10 years and older.

-Exjade is used to treat chronic iron overload (an excess of iron in the body) in the following groups of patients:
+Exjade is a medicine used to treat chronic iron overload (an excess of iron in the body) in:

 - patients from 6 years of age who have beta thalassaemia major (an inherited blood disorder in which patients do not have enough normal haemoglobin in the blood) and who receive frequent blood transfusions;